Monday, 16 July 2018

 Scrambling over a fence and across a ditch, we set foot on the bitumen, turned right and within five minutes had rejoined the GR as it crossed the road.

-Back on the straight and narrow, we soon found ourselves joining another road going into a wood.
+Back on the straight and narrow, we soon found ourselves joining another road, which went into a wood.

-This was a typical forestry road, uncompromisingly straight, except for a bend where a roofless house marked the centre point at Frasse.
+This was a typical forestry road, uncompromisingly straight, except for a small bend where a roofless house marked the centre point of Frasse.

-A kilometre further on we came to a track and meandered through the last of the forest, emerging into fields just before the tiny village of Crai.
+A kilometre further on we came to a track and meandered along it through the last of the forest, emerging into fields just before the tiny village of Crai.

-This place seemed to have been forgotten by history, and we expected to see peasants in smocks, but in fact it was only a few hundred metres from the D951, the main highway from Clamecy to Vézelay, and there were shiny cars outside the ancient cottages.
+This place seemed to have been forgotten by history, and we expected to see peasants in smocks wielding hoes, but in fact it was only a few hundred metres from the D951, the main highway from Clamecy to Vézelay, and there were shiny cars outside the ancient cottages.

-From here we had a choice – the GR, which climbed over a ridge, down to the highway at Chamoux and back up again, or the much shorter road.
+From this village we had a choice – the GR, which climbed over a ridge, then went down to the highway at Chamoux and back up again, or the much shorter road.

 We would have taken the road, but someone in the bar at Clamecy this morning had surmised that there was a café at Chamoux, so we thought it worth a look.